-These Learning Opportunities are geared towards mental health consumers and support system members.
+These Learning Opportunities are geared towards individuals & families.
 Previous mental health training not required.

 An evidence-based 8-hour course for parents, family members, educators and other adults who interact with 12 to 18 year-old and transitional-aged youth.
 Learn about adolescent development, specific mental illnesses, suicide prevention and practice a 5-step intervention.
 Watch "Said No Teen Ever."

 Parents consistently give to their children because we love them and want the best for them.
 That said, parenting can be exhausting and burnout is a real thing.
 This 2.5 hour workshop provides an opportunity for parents to learn about parenting fatigue and practice resilience-zone techniques that are useful while folding laundry, cooking dinner, driving everywhere and more.

 Is your child preparing college applications this fall?
 This writing workshop will prepare them for writing their personal statement.
 Over 8 hours, your child will engage in self-discovery activities, develop an outline and begin to draft a personal statement.
 Take the pressure off your relationship by giving them outside support.

 These Learning Opportunities include clinical supervision & professional development for MFT, CSW, PCC and PhD practitioners to foster in-depth understanding, self-discovery, and skill-building that promotes mental health.